feifeiji89/attribution-reporting-api/AGGREGATE.md

-[Trigger registrations](#attribution-trigger-registration) will accept an optional field `named_budgets`, which will be used to select the contribution budget name for the generated aggregatable report.
+[Trigger registrations](#attribution-trigger-registration) will accept an optional field `named_budgets`, which will be used to select the named budget for the generated aggregatable report.

 ```jsonc
 {